tylertking/BoB-Database/README.md

 - 2021-05-29 Created BoB counter for specific players and ships that displays data as pie charts
 - 2021-06-03 Created a new database for specialist missions and incorporated into the [BoB Counter](specificCounterBoB.py)
 - 2021-06-12 Added cycle counter for BoBs
+- 2021-06-20 Incorporated a legend and added larger variety of colors for pie charts with >10 entries
+- 2021-06-21 Combined different colorm maps to enable greater contrast, added title
 ### Future Additions
-- Incorporate more colors into pie charts to disallow repeat colors
-- Include a legend when labels become too cluttered
+- Allow for selection between legend and non-legend
+- Allow for other graphs to be selected